 Type A people are high achievers.
 They are competitive, ambitious and very well organized.
 They are very aware of

-These are great behaviors and traits to have and are promoted in many self-help books.
+These are great behaviors and traits to have.
+Many self-help books promote these traits as important to success.
 However, there are some negative aspects to the Type A personality.

-Type A people tend to be more stressed and anxious.
+Type A people are often more stressed and anxious.
 They have less job satisfaction and may change jobs often, believing that the grass is greener somewhere else.
-These people can often feel less satisfied in other areas of their life as well, such as health or relationships.
+These people can often feel less satisfied in other areas of their life, such as health or relationships.
 Type A people can be very status conscious.
 They can be impatient because they value time highly.

 Another trait is aggression.
-This can be displayed in positive or negative ways.
-It can be being aggressive to achieve things, to be the best and at the top of your game.
+Type A people can display this in positive or negative ways.
+They may act aggressively and proactively to achieve things, to be the best and at the top of their game.
 However, this aggression can sometimes come from ignoring the needs of other people.
-Type A people can be quite hasty, impulsive and hyper-alert.
-They can get angry or frustrated quite easily.
+Type A people can be hasty, impulsive and hyper-alert.
+They can get angry or frustrated easily.

-The type B personality is almost the complete opposite of type A. They are more relaxed, consistent and steady.
-They enjoy the process of achieving things and have a calming influence on other people.
+The Type B personality is almost the complete opposite of Type A. They are more relaxed, consistent and steady.
+They enjoy the work required to achieve things and have a calming influence on other people.
 These people are often more peaceful and grounded.
 It can take a lot to make them angry or frustrated.
 They are less competitive, it’s more about enjoying the game or experience than winning or losing.

-However, type B people may not achieve their full potential because they are less ambitious, more relaxed and laid-back.
+However, Type B people may not achieve their full potential because they are less ambitious, more relaxed and laid-back.
 They can procrastinate and leave things to the last minute.
 They need the pressure of a tight deadline to spur them into action.
 Being less aware of time can cause them to be late for meetings and appointments.
-These people can also find it hard to make decisions.
+These people can also find it hard to decide on a course of action.

 Type C – The

-Type C people are consistent and reliable and they very rarely bend or break the rules.
-The aggressive or impatience of a type A person is more likely to result in
+Type C people are consistent and reliable, and they rarely bend or break the rules.
+The aggressive or impatience of a Type A person is more likely to result in

 Type C people like to go deep into studying and learning one subject.
-Rather than be good in lots of areas, they prefer to be an expert in one or two areas.
-They are more introverted and tend to enjoy meaningful conversations with one or two people.
+Rather than being good in lots of areas, they prefer to be an expert in one or two areas.
+They are more introverted and enjoy meaningful conversations with one or two people.
 They are less keen on the surface level banter that often comes when communicating socially within a larger group.

-Type D people tend to have a tendency towards negativity.
+Type D people can have a tendency towards negativity.
 The D actually stands for distressed.
-However, type D people have many positive aspects as well.
+However, Type D people have many positive aspects too.

-However, type D people can feel isolated, lonely and can be quite negative at times.
+However, Type D people often feel isolated, lonely and negative.
 They experience more negative emotions than the other types, but won’t share those emotions with others, because they are afraid of rejection.
 Instead, they suppress their emotions, keeping them inside.

-In case you’re wondering, I lean most closely to a type C personality.
+In case you’re wondering, I lean most closely to a Type C personality.
 I like to do things really well, follow a proven path, and enjoy meaningful conversations with 1 or 2 people rather than big groups.
-However, there is quite a lot of type A personality in me as well.
+However, there is quite a lot of Type A personality in me too.